revx0012/Chatbot-Discord/README.md

 - `restart`: Self-explanatory

-- `ruleadd`: Can't explain much, but you can do `@Yourbot ruleadd "your rule here"` and it will be added to rules.txt
+- `ruleadd`: Can't explain much, but you can do `@Yourbot ruleadd your rule here` and it will be added to rules.txt